Truppenamt: Original establishment

 As von Seeckt said at the time "the form changes, the spirit remains the same".

 Alongside the Truppenamt in the new army high command were the Weapons Office and branch inspectorates.
-The relationship between these three entities was very close since between them they determined materiel, doctrine and training.
+The relationship between these three entities was very close since between them they determined materiel, doctrine, and training.
 In the early 1920s, the Truppenamt contained a transportation section, T7 (there never was a T5 or T6).
 Altogether these three bodies contained two hundred officers, almost all ex-General Staff, who formed an efficient and practical organisation for guiding the rebuilding of the Reichswehr.

 Development of new strategies

 One week after the dissolution of the General Staff, von Seeckt started a programme to collect and analyse the experiences of the First World War and to create a new military doctrine for the Reichswehr.
-The new programme consisted of 57 committees which would study tactics, regulations, equipment and doctrine.
+The new programme consisted of 57 committees which would study tactics, regulations, equipment, and doctrine.
 This effort was seen as important to put the experience of war in a broad light and collect this experience whilst it was still fresh.
 The output of the committees was to be short, concise studies on the newly gained experiences and in particular (a) what new situations arose that had not been considered before; (b) how effective were pre-war views in dealing with these situations; (c) what guidelines were developed for new weaponry during the war; and (d) which new problems put forward by the war have not yet found a solution.

-This programme covered diverse topics from military justice and questions of troop morale to river crossings, flame throwers and the military weather service.
+This programme covered diverse topics from military justice and questions of troop morale to river crossings, flamethrowers, and the military weather service.
 Military leadership was a key focus with seven committees covering different levels and aspects.
 In order to cover these areas experienced officers were appointed to serve on the committees.
 These officers were often ex-General Staff but specialist experts were included even if they were not.
 The T4 section's job was to collect and review the committee outputs and to recommend changes to the committee structure, to military regulations and to doctrinal manuals.
-Seeing the intense effort being made by the Army, the Air Service within the Truppenamt embarked on a similar programme and by mid-1920 the manpower that made up all these committees was over 500 officers.
+Seeing the intense effort being made by the army, the air service within the Truppenamt embarked on a similar programme and by mid-1920 the manpower that made up all these committees was over 500 officers.